 Wrist Pain

-Pain in the wrist can be indicative of a few things, such as a strain or a sprain, or even a hairline fracture.
-Wrist pain that worsens with movement but doesn’t seem to be caused by damage to a bone may be a sign of other swelling or injury that must be diagnosed by a hand specialist.
-Tendonitis of the wrist and overuse from sports (tennis and golf) may be a cause for wrist pain that needs to be treated by a hand surgeon.
+Pain in the wrist can indicate various conditions, such as strain, sprain, or even a hairline fracture.
+If wrist pain worsens with movement but is not caused by bone damage, it may be a sign of swelling or injury that requires diagnosis by a hand specialist.
+Tendonitis of the wrist and overuse from sports like tennis and golf can also affect blood flow and contribute to wrist pain, requiring treatment from a hand surgeon.

 Carpal Tunnel Syndrome